rl-language/doc/source/language_tour.md

     return 0
 ```

+Its defining innovation is the concept of **action functions**—a mechanism designed to handle complex interactions—enhanced with **SPIN** properties.
+Rulebook carefully combines multiple uncommon languages features in a imperative language that is more than the sum of the parts.

 ## Action Functions

 Rulebook is built to simplify the construction of [complex interactive subsystems](./the_inversion_of_control_problem.md#complex-interactive-subsystems).
 It achieves this through **SPIN functions**, which encapsulate stateful, inspectable logic without taking over control flow.